dotnet/docs-maui/docs/ios/platform-specifics/scrollview-content-touches.md

 ms.date: 04/05/2022
 ---

-# ScrollView Content Touches on iOS
+# ScrollView content touches on iOS

 An implicit timer is triggered when a touch gesture begins in a `ScrollView` on iOS and the `ScrollView` decides, based on the user action within the timer span, whether it should handle the gesture or pass it to its content.
 By default, the iOS `ScrollView` delays content touches, but this can cause problems in some circumstances with the `ScrollView` content not winning the gesture when it should.
 Therefore, this .NET Multi-platform App UI (.NET MAUI) platform-specific controls whether a `ScrollView` handles a touch gesture or passes it to its content.
 It's consumed in XAML by setting the `ScrollView.ShouldDelayContentTouches` attached property to a `boolean` value: